dino-/ks-rest/README.md

 instructions for building a .deb file which can be installed with dpkg.

-You will need the [hsinstall](https://github.com/dino-/hsinstall/releases) utility version 2.5 for this procedure.
+You will need the [hsinstall](https://github.com/dino-/hsinstall/releases) utility version 2.6 or later for this procedure.

 Now, starting in the root of the project, do this, where VER is the version of ks-rest you are building: